 Science says: Much to the dismay of any parent who has blamed a giant cupcake for their child bouncing off the walls, research has found that sugar does not make children hyper.

-A recent review of 23 different studies on the subject in the Journal of the American Medical Association found that sugar consumption alone does not cause hyperactivity in children.
+A review of 23 different studies on the subject in the Journal of the American Medical Association found that sugar consumption alone does not cause hyperactivity in children.